 Society for Science & the Public and Regeneron on March 14 named the top winners of the 2017 Regeneron Science Talent Search, the nation’s oldest and most prestigious science and math competition for high school seniors.
 Finalists were selected based on the scientific rigor and world-changing potential of their research projects.

 This year, Regeneron becomes only the third sponsor of the Science Talent Search, with a 10-year, $100 million commitment.
-Regeneron is a company founded with the goal of transforming lives through science and its most important and social commitment has been to support the development of highly engaged, well-training and innovative young thinkers.
+Regeneron is a company founded with the goal of transforming lives through science and its most important and social commitment has been to support the development of highly engaged, well-trained and innovative young thinkers.

 Regeneron Science Talent Search